nymtech/nym/documentation/dev-portal/src/tutorials/cosmos-service/overview.md

 ```

-You can find the code for these components [here]().
+You can find the code for these components [here](https://github.com/nymtech/developer-tutorials).
 You can use it as a reference while building or simply download it and follow along as you progress through the tutorial.

 Notice that this tutorial attempts to use very few external libraries.
-This tutorial is not showing you how to build production-grade code, but **to understand how to connect and send messages to, as well as recieve messages from, the mixnet.**
+This tutorial is not showing you how to build production-grade code, but **to understand how to connect and send messages to, as well as receive messages from, the mixnet.**

 ```admonish note title="Sidenote: What is a Service / Service Provider?"
 'Service' or 'Service Provider' are catchall names used to refer to any type of app that can communicate with the mixnet via a Nym client - in this case, one embedded in its app process via the Rust SDK.